HendrikKuehne/belief_propagation/doc/README.md

 The MP algorithm simply iterates this equation on every node of a tree.
 At convergence, the value of the complete contraction can be extracted form any node, since any node is a valid root.
 Contracting any node with the inflowing messages gives the network value, and contracting two messages on the same node gives the network value.
 This gives exact results on tree-shaped networks.

-loopyBP adds a normalization step at two points wthin the algorithm:
+loopyBP adds a normalization step at two points in the algorithm:

 * After one iteration step (i.e. applying the BP equation), each message is divided by the sum of it's elements.
 * After convergence, on each edge, the messages are normalized s.t. their contraction is normalized to unity;[^1] on the edge $(a,b)$, we do